 Concrete lifting and leveling has used the same techniques for most of its existence.
-Mudjacking used to be the go-to method for lifting and leveling concrete slabs.
+Mudjacking used to be the go-to method for lifting concrete slabs.
 Mudjacking involves pumping large quantities of a muddy slurry under for slab leveling, and it can be messy and take time to set.
 It also used large machinery which sat in your yard.

 Polyjacking is a better alternative, using smaller and fewer holes for polyurethane injection.
 In addition, the polyurethane foam that is used weighs less than the traditional mud slurry, and the equipment that is used for the process is less invasive.
 A truck or trailer holds the foam and the installer uses a long hose to reach the polyurethane injection sites, keeping heavy equipment off your lawn and landscaping.
 The foam is injected into the holes and the foam expands, filling voids under the slab and raising the concrete for slab leveling.

 Benefits of Polyjacking

 - Material hardens within minutes, slab is able to be used that same day.

 - Polyjacking projects are completed 80% quicker than other methods, with some alternative methods taking days or weeks to complete.

 - Polyurethane foam can lift a slab to within 1/100th of an inch of the desired height.

 - There is no shrinkage with the polyjacking process, so it’s easier to control.

 - Effective Sealing Qualities